Particl-Community/academy/testpage.rst

 Headings
 --------------

 This area shows some sample texts.
-Or an internal link to a certain page like the Introduction Page of Particl Marketplace n other than that we have some roles like *emphasis* **strong** ``literal`` and so on
+Or an internal link to a certain page like the Introduction Page of Particl Marketplace n other than that we have some roles like *emphasis* **strong** ``literal`` and so on.
+It is even possible to reference a link: `Make me laugh`_:

 First heading
 ==============